-IMPORTANT: The dimension indicated by G below is the distance between the face of the sprocket and the walls of the elevator.
-This dimension must be equal on both sides of the shaft.
+IMPORTANT: The distance between the face of the sprocket and the walls of the elevator must be equal on both sides of the shaft.

 IMPORTANT: Center Idler (H) must be offset from the center belt of the chain.
 The belted portion of the chain making contact with the idler will result in chain damage.